 7. It may not be possible to miss extensive periods of a scheduled academic class or experience (e.g. labs, residential institutes) due to the format of the program (e.g. weekend).
 Students should check the academic calendar prior to enrollment to determine whether they can meet the obligations of the program.

-8. If a student’s request is approved and they believe their respective college or program is not complying with this policy, and/or if a student has any questions about this policy, please contact the NSU Assistant Dean for Student Development at (954) 262-7281.
+8. If a student’s request is approved and they believe their respective college or program is not complying with this policy, and/or if a student has any questions about this policy, please contact the NSU Dean of Students, at (954) 262-7281.